-If a member of staff is concerned about their mental health, in the first instance they should speak to the Head Teacher or Head of Mental Health.
+If a member of staff is concerned about their mental health, in the first instance they should speak to the Head Teacher or Senior Mental Health Lead.
 If there is a concern that the member of staff is high risk or in danger of immediate harm, the head teacher or mental health lead should be notified immediately.